Jaza/s3-pgp-encryptor-lib/README.md

 Library for PGP encrypting files added to an S3 bucket.

+Can be deployed to AWS Lambda with [s3-pgp-encryptor-lambda-deployer](https://github.com/Jaza/s3-pgp-encryptor-lambda-deployer).

 ## Getting started

 To work locally with this project, follow the steps below: